clipcrow/actions/README.md

         - dismissed
             - Change the state of the review, but not the state of the PR.

-## Slack API
+## Call Slack API

 - **chat.postMessage**
     - scope
         - `chat:write`
-    - arg
-        - channel
-        - blocks
-        - thread_ts
-        - reply_broadcast
 - **chat.update**
     - scope
         - `chat:write`
-    - arg
-        - channel
-        - ts
 - **conversations.history**
     - scope
         - `channels:history`
         - `groups:history`
         - `im:history`
         - `mpim:history`
-    - arg
-        - channel
-        - include_all_metadata
-        - oldest
-        - latest

 ### .env file

-The .env file is needed when running tests locally, not when using actions.
+The .env file is needed when running tests locally, not for using actions.

 ```yml
 githubToken=ghp_abcdefghijklmnopqrstuvwxyz0123456789